mgrl39/42Project/C-Piscine-Reloaded/ex24/README.md

-Create the Makefile that’ll compile your libft.a.
+Create the Makefile that’ll compile your `libft.a`.
 - The Makefile will get its source files from the "srcs" directory.
 - The Makefile will get its header files from the "includes" directory.
 - The lib will be at the root of the exercise.